 The OKR framework, when adopted correctly, can turn a company’s mission into a tactical plan of action.
-Whether it’s addressing new competitive business risks, launching a new feature or product, or developing a more agile form of strategic execution.
-OKRs is how businesses are developing a collective mindset that keeps their teams engaged, accountable, and laser focused.
-Simply put, the OKR method of goal-setting was developed to give strategic focus on the things that matter most--and creating a path to measure and achieve them.
+Whether it’s addressing new competitive business risks, launching a new feature or product, or developing a more agile form of strategic execution, OKRs are how businesses are developing a collective mindset that keeps their teams engaged, accountable, and laser focused.
+Simply put, the OKR method of goal setting was developed to give strategic focus on the things that matter most--and creating a path to measure and achieve them.

-Unlike other goal-setting methodologies where goals are merely set. and teams are left struggling to achieve them, the OKR framework creates a system that first sets goals, then defines the key results results that are needed to measure the success of those goals.
-Goals are set across three levels, first at the top, where annual, long-term objectives are defined for the company, then at the team and management level, where goals are broken down into quarterly Objectives, then finally at the individual level, where quarterly goals are managed on a week by week check-in cadence.
+Unlike other goal setting methodologies where goals are merely set and teams are left struggling to achieve them, the OKR framework creates a system that first sets goals, then defines the key results that are needed to measure the success of those goals.
+Goals are set across three levels, first at the top, where annual, long-term objectives are defined for the company, then at the team and management level, where goals are broken down into quarterly objectives, then finally at the individual level, where quarterly goals are managed on a week by week check-in cadence.

 The very nature of the framework demands company-wide transparency to enable everyone to see what everyone else is doing.
 By defining goals in this way, the OKR framework fosters both an agile and flexible process to help businesses execute on aggressive growth plans.
 It eliminates distractions, drives direction and focus, and creates strong alignment between teams and peers.

 In short, the OKR framework is more than another approach to goal setting.
 It’s a cultural adoption that elevates how organizations think, work and execute.

 When an organization uses OKRs, they are not only setting goals, but they are driving: